 Taking Care of your Chicken Coop

 - We recommend using a high-quality wood preservative, varnish, roof sealer, or water repellant.
-Apply within the week of purchase and/or before heavy rain.
+This should be applied within a week of purchase and/or before heavy rain.

-- Pay particular attention to all of the roof edges, eves, and all joints, this will waterproof your coop and prevent the wood from swelling.
+- You should pay particular attention to all of the roof edges, eves, and all joints.
+This will waterproof your coop and prevent the wood from swelling.

-- Apply additional coats of wood preserver if the run is going to be kept outside.
+- You should apply additional coats of wood preserver if the coop is going to be kept outside.

-- To ensure your run continues to look great, we recommend that you position it in a protected area that is not fully exposed to the elements.
+- To ensure your coop continues to look great, position it in a protected area that is not fully exposed to the elements.

-- Note: Regarding the published recommended number of birds per coop, the minimum number refers to birds the size of a Quail and the MAXIMUM refers to the size of an average Chicken, such as a Rhode Island Red
+- Note: Regarding the published recommended number of birds per coop, the maxim number refers to birds the size of a Quail and the smaller number refers to the size of an average Chicken, such as a Rhode Island Red

 Remember to only use non-toxic, animal-friendly cleaning and treatment products.